zmoog/eventhubs/README.md

 ## Usage

-For sending data to an event hub, run:

-    eh eventdata send --text '{"message": "Hello Spank"}'
+### Receiving

 For receiving data to an event hub, run:

     eh eventdata receive

+### Sending

+For sending a single event to an event hub, run:

+    eh eventdata send --text '{"message": "Hello Spank"}'

+You can also send multiple events in a batch by using `--text` more than once:

+    eh eventdata send --text '{"message": "Hello Spank"}' --text '{"message": "Hello Spank (yes, again)"}'

+For sending the lines in a text files as event, run:

+    eh eventdata send --lines-from-text-file multiline.txt

+For sending the lines from `stdin` as event, run:

+    cat multiline.txt | eh eventdata send

 ## Configuration